 Hello!
 My name is Kaelyn, and I LOVE Nintendo!
 I can't remember a time when I didn't play video games.
 Growing up with 3 older brothers it was hard to avoid them.
 Nintendo was always something that put me in a good mood, or taken me away when I needed a break from reality.
 My favorite series is the Legend of Zelda!
 I've always been into drawing Nintendo characters and seeing other people's video game themed art.
 I have a dream of one day meeting the great Shigeru Miyamoto, and one day working for Nintendo (Don't we all).

-Your source for the most up-to-date Nintendo news covering the Wii U, Nintendo 3DS, and the Nintendo Switch.
+Your source for the most up-to-date Nintendo news covering the Nintendo Switch and Nintendo 3DS.